 The last to qualify for being Hero to Zero is Hyundai Santro.
 First introduced in 1999, it was called as the Santro Plus– a tall hatchback with high-mounted rear lamps.
 However by 2002-03 Dewan introduced the more appealing Santro Club and the sales went sky high.

-It was a prime choice in the 1000cc hatchbacks in Pakistan alongside Pak Suzuki Alto and Cultus, Furthermore it was the only local assembled fuel injected hatchback of its era.
-The fully loaded Santro Exec version was the most expensive hatchback available in Pakistan at its time, still there was a healthy premium on the Santro but things didn’t go so well for long.
+It was a prime choice among the 1000cc hatchbacks in Pakistan alongside Pak Suzuki Alto and Cultus, Furthermore it was the only local assembled fuel injected hatchback of its era.
+The fully loaded Santro Exec version was the most expensive hatchback available in Pakistan at its time, still there was a healthy premium on Hyundai Santro.
+However things didn’t go so well for long.

 The key problem was Dewan’s downfall.
 In 2004 Dewan acquired Pakland Cement for Rs 1.1 billion in cash soon after which Dewan group started to post losses cascading into problems for the entire group in just 24 months.
-Things kept turning from bad to worst and by 2008, Dewan was vanished from mainstream news.
-Dewans were eventually declared the defaulters of over Rs 40 billion.
+Things kept turning from bad to worst and by 2008, Dewan was vanished from mainstream news, and were eventually declared the defaulters of over Rs 40 billion.

 Santro’s sales till 2005-06 were well above 7,000 units a year, however in 2007 its sales were cut into half as only 3,470 units were sold.
 By 2008-09 Santro’s per year sales were just 404 units while it kept on getting hopeless in 2009-10 with just 244 units sold.
 By 2010 the Santro was completely out of production.